pandemicpedals/pachydermpedals/collections/_blog/diy.md

 # PCB Sites

-The numbers are the count of PCBs I have built from the company, NOT the about they have.
+The numbers are the count of PCBs I have built from the company, NOT the amount they offer.

 * [1776 Effects](https://1776effects.com/) - 1 PCB
 * [Aion Electronics](https://aionfx.com/) - 8 PCBs